cypress-io/cypress-documentation/source/api/commands/eq.md

 **{% fa fa-angle-right %} index**  ***(Number)***

 A number indicating the index to find the element at within an array of elements.
+Starts with 0.

 **{% fa fa-angle-right %} indexFromEnd**  ***(Number)***